Chicago-Grand Prairie Water Commission Water Supply Project, Improvements at Southwest Pumping Station & Durkin Park

 What is this project about?

-This construction project will create a connection allowing the City of Chicago to provide drinking water to residents of the City of Joliet.
-Joliet’s current water source – an underground aquifer that has served Joliet for more than 100 years – is projected to not be able to meet Joliet’s water demands by 2030.
-To address this situation, Joliet has entered into a preliminary agreement with Chicago to obtain treated Lake Michigan water.
+This project creates a connection allowing Chicago to provide drinking water to residents of Joliet, Channahon, Crest Hill, Minooka, Romeoville, and Shorewood, that have joined together to form the new Grand Prairie Water Commission (GPWC).
+These communities’ current water source – an underground aquifer that has served the region for more than 100 years – is rapidly depleting and by 2030 will no longer provide enough water to meet residents’ needs.
+To address this situation, the GPWC has entered into an agreement with Chicago to obtain treated Lake Michigan water.
+Joliet is leading the project on behalf of GPWC.

 Why Chicago?